mui/mui-x/docs/data/migration/migration-tree-view-v6/migration-tree-view-v6.md

 :::info
-If you were using the `onNodeSelect` prop to react to the selection or deselection of a specific node, you can use the new `onNodeSelectionToggle` prop which is called whenever a node is selected or deselected with its id and selection status
+If you were using the `onNodeSelect` prop to react to the selection or deselection of a specific node, you can use the new `onNodeSelectionToggle` prop which is called whenever a node is selected or deselected with its id and selection status.

 ```tsx
 // Is also available on the deprecated `TreeView` component